osisoft/Client-Failover-Service/content/configuration/health-endpoints.md

 }
 ```

 **Note:** The property pair Username/Password is only for basic authentication with PI Web API.
-The pair ClientId/ClientSecret is only for authentication with ADH.
+The pair ClientId/ClientSecret is only for authentication with AVEVA Data Hub.
 For PI Web API, if Username/Password are omitted, then Kerberos/NTLM is used instead.

 ## REST URLs